Advancement Project: Advancement Project California

 In 2017, Advancement Project California launched RACE COUNTS which surveyed California's counties to rank them according to racial disparity.
 The disparities were measured based on economic opportunity, healthcare access, education, housing, democracy, crime and justice, and environment.
 Marin and Imperial County were ranked highest for racial disparity.

 In 2019, the organization reported on the lack of child care facilities in the state.
 In April 2020, the organization advocated for a pause on permanent California school closings during the COVID-19 pandemic.
 The organization identified the schools at risk of permanent closure within the most densely populated counties in California.
 The organization also asked the state to invest in communities impacted by COVID-19 shelter-in-place orders based on children who do not have access to early education or child care.

 In May 2020, the organization released a policy brief showing the disproportionate number of COVID-19 cases between Black or Latino residents and white residents in Los Angeles County.
 The policy brief also showed that communities with higher poverty rates had more COVID-19 cases than wealthier communities.

 Board of directors

 Both Advancement Project's National Office in Washington, D.C. and Advancement Project California are governed by a 16-member board of directors.
 As of 2019, the board included Bill Lann Lee, Joe Alvarez, Arlene Holt Baker, Harry Belafonte, Stephen R. English, Rinku Sen, Helen Kim, Daniel Leon-Davis, Ash-Lee Henderson, Alberto Retana, Barrett S. Litt, Molly Munger, Katherine Peck, Constance L. Rice, Tom Unterman, and Jesse Williams.
+In 2023, the board was composed of Arlene Holt Baker, Ash-Lee Woodard Henderson, Bill Lann Lee, Daniel Alejandro Leon-Davis, Jesse Williams, Joe Alvarez, Monica Clark, Nat Chioke Williams, Franita Tolson, Stephen R. English, Thomasina Williams, and Uzoma Nkwonta.